Proceeds of Crime

-Carter Moore Solicitors are proud to say that our dedicated POCA team, led by Helen Lynch, has years of experience in defending some of the largest and most complex POCA cases being heard by the Courts.
+Carter Moore Solicitors are proud to say that our dedicated POCA team, led by John Hera, have years of experience in defending some of the largest and most complex POCA cases being heard by the Courts.
 If you or a loved one has recently been convicted or sentenced then you must act quickly to ensure any POCA proceedings are vigorously defended by an expert before any mistakes are made by amateurs.

 This is a very specialist area of Criminal Proceedings and requires lawyers who specialise and work only on POCA cases.